deskflow/accept-portal-dialog/README.md

 You may need to remove a tab depending on the dialog title (e.g. remote desktop or input capture).

+The `<sleep>` is necessary on GNOME, as it takes a moment for the GUI to do some fancy animation after toggling the switch to enabled.

 ## Demo

 ```